Duplums/SMLvsDL/README.md

 In the end, this dumps a pickle file containing a dictionary with normalized relevance score computed for each brain region and each testing sample.

+## Citation

+If you use this code in your research, please cite:

+@article{dufumier2024,
+  title={Exploring the potential of representation and transfer learning for anatomical neuroimaging: application to psychiatry}, author={Dufumier, Benoit and Gori, Pietro and Petiton, Sara and Louiset, Robin and Mangin, Jean-François and Grigis, Antoine and Duchesnay, Edouard}, journal={NeuroImage}, pages={120665}, year={2024}, publisher={Elsevier}
+}